 That’s why it’s necessary to proactively stay ahead of user needs and gather actionable insights.
 You must keep an eye on the big picture and monitor how customer health has progressed over time: has that major product update paid off?
 Are users happy with the new functionality you offer?

-Additionally, you need the ability to detect the symptoms of churn early and drill down to the segment, account, or user level with deep product usage analytics to analyze the interactions customers have inside your product.
+Additionally, to really improve customer retention, you need the ability to detect the symptoms of churn early and drill down to the segment, account, or user level with deep product usage analytics to analyze the interactions customers have inside your product.

 Customer Success Reality Check: